A. M. W. Stirling: Art collection

 In 1931, Wilhelmina and her husband Charles G. Stirling rented the building on the site of St. John's Estate in Battersea (now Battersea Village) and renamed it Old Battersea House.
 Since the couple saved the building from demolition, they received a lifelong lease for a nominal rent.
 Wilhelmina and Charles Stirling were both avid art and antique collectors, and in later years made a name for themselves for their entertaining tours of the Old Battersea House.
 Wilhelmina in particular documented the joint collection.

-She made her art collection with works by her sister Evelyn De Morgan and her husband, William De Morgan, open to the public under the name De Morgan Center for the Study of 19th Century Art and Society in her later years.
+She made her art collection with works by her sister Evelyn De Morgan and her husband, William De Morgan, open to the public at Old Battersea House.
 Apart from their works she collected paintings by other Victorian era artists such as William Holman Hunt and John William Waterhouse and had a sizeable collection of furniture from the 16th and 17th centuries.
 After Wilhelmina Stirling's death, the Old Battersea House fell into disrepair.
-The collection is administered by the De Morgan Foundation in West Hill.
+The collection is administered by the De Morgan Foundation in the De Morgan Museum in Barnsley.

 Film director Ken Russell met her in 1961 and immortalized her at the age of 96 in the short film Old Battersea House for the BBC show Monitor.
 Stirling was considered one of the most eccentric residents of Battersea.

 Ghost hunting

 In her later years, Stirling took interest in ghost hunting.
 She wrote the book Ghosts Vivisected (1957).
-A review in Western Folklore concluded that "the book is not terribly strong, and it falls short of presenting a convincing argument that will win over a skeptical reader."
+A review in Western Folklore concluded that "the book is not terribly strong, and it falls short of presenting a convincing argument that will win over a skeptical reader".